cloudmesh-community/fa18-523-56/project-report/report.md

 Data from the selected rows of the log files are flowing all they way through the NiFi flow to the Kafka cluster.

+## Conclusion

+NiFi is extensible tool that is felxible enough to solve many big data challanges.
+With the easy to use drag and drop user interface and configurable options it is a great tool for even non-programs to tackle a big data challange.